syncfusion-content/asp.net-core-docs/aspnet-core/PDF/Getting-Started.md

 ---
 # Getting Started

+Create Syncfusion ASP.NET core Application.
+You can refer the [ASP.NET core Getting Started documentation](https://help.syncfusion.com/aspnet-core/getting-started)to create new project and add necessary assemblies.
-To create a PDF document from scratch and saving it to stream, the following assemblies have to be added as reference to the project.
+To create a PDF document the following assemblies have to be added as reference to the project.

 <table>
   <tr>